chef-boneyard/chef-rfc/rfc062-exit-status.md

 ---
-RFC: unassigned
+RFC: 62
 Author: Nicholas Carpenter <ncarpenter@ebsco.com>
-Status: Draft
+Status: Accepted
 Type: Standards Track
 ---

-# Title
+# Chef-Client Exit Codes

 Signal outside tools of specific Chef-Client run status.
 Ability to determine results of a Chef-Client run.

 ## Motivation

     As a Chef user,
     I want to be able to determine when a chef-client run is rebooting the node, so that Test-Kitchen/Vagrant/any outside tool can wait for node to reboot, and continue converging.

 ## Specification

 * Chef applications (e.g. chef-client) that interpret recipes should use the specified exit codes
 * Chef tools (e.g. knife) should behave appropriately for the exit code, or pass it to the user

 ### Exit codes Reserved by Operating System

 * Windows- [Link](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681381(v=vs.85).aspx)
 * Linux - [Sysexits](http://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD+4.3-RELEASE&format=html), [Bash Scripting](http://tldp.org/LDP/abs/html/exitcodes.html)

 ### Remaining Available Exit Codes

 All exit codes defined should be usable on all supported Chef Platforms.
 Also the exit codes used should be idential across platforms.
 That limits the total range from 1-255.
 Exit codes not explicitly used by Linux/Windows are listed below.
 There are 59 exit codes that are available on both platforms.
  * Any numbers below that have a strike-through are used below in the **Exit Codes in Use** section
  * Exit Codes Available for Chef use :